s-shifat/word-meaning/README.md

 2. This happens to me quite frequently: I search for a word in the internet, then somehow 30 minutes later I find my self watching videos on youtube about how to pour water into a glass.
 You get the idea.
 Hopefully this little CLI program will keep me away from the clutter of the internet.

 ### LameFact
 I wrote and tested this program entirely in my android phone with Termux installed.
-I installed git, python and vim in it.
+I used git, python and vim in it.
 Worked fine.